-During your job search, you will probably submit many applications.
-It's important to be able to keep track of the different jobs you have applied for.
+During your job search, you will probably submit a number of applications.
+Get organised so you can keep track of the different jobs you apply for.

 1. Treat your job search like a job

-Set aside a desk or other workspace where you can research job vacancies and update résumés and applications.
-You’ll be more productive if you have a work area that is ready to use.
+Set aside a desk or other workspace where you can research job vacancies, update résumés and send out applications.
+You’ll be more productive if you have a dedicated work area that is ready to use.

 2. Make a schedule